TREATMENT PROGRAMS

 You need to maintain your mental health after leaving a more intensive program such as inpatient or residential treatment.

-Child Focused Assertive Community Treatment (Child ACTT) is a team-based, in-home service for children at high risk of psychiatric residential placement.
-It supports youth in homes, foster care, kinship placements, or transitioning from more restrictive settings.
-This service is intended for children with severe psychiatric disorders who have not responded to outpatient care or who have a history of repeated hospitalizations or residential treatment.
+Child Focused Assertive Community Treatment (Child ACTT) provides intensive, team-based, in-home support for children and adolescents ages 12–18 who are at risk of psychiatric residential placement.
+This service is designed for youth with severe mental health needs who have not responded to outpatient care or have experienced repeated hospitalizations.